Cecilia-xu/Leetcode/K_Sum.md

 1. Sort the array before using two pointers
 2. If we need to find the unique cmbination, we should use loop to avoid checking the same element. (in while loop: use a nested while loop/ in for loop: use *continue*)
 3. For some questions, we can use hashmap/hashset to ensure the O(n) time complexity.(v.s. sorting is O(nlogn))
-4. If we do not need to find sum == target but to find the count of larger/smaller combinations, we do not need to use two pointers in all cases. (knowing index is enough to solve this question.)
+4. If we do not need to find sum == target but to find the count of larger/smaller combinations, we do not need to use two pointers in all cases. (knowing index is enough to count all the results.)
 5. If we need to find the closest/lower bound/ upper bound sum of target, two pointer + record the min Math.abs(difference)/min/max
 6. Be careful: Is target constant(e.g. 0)/variable(e.g. target)?
 Does the index start from 0 or 1?
 ### Questions in LeetCode